hbhassen/jaspic-saml-module/docs/MODULE-CONFIG.md

 The explicit `java.xml` dependency is required because the module makes use of JAXP classes such as `javax.xml.parsers.ParserConfigurationException`.
 Without it, WildFly's module classloader prevents those JDK-provided classes from being resolved and authentication fails during initialization.
+The fat jar ensures the OpenSAML xmlsec signature classes (for example `org.opensaml.xmlsec.signature.support.SignatureException`) are available to the module classloader.

 ## Declare the JASPIC auth-module